 Terminology regarding fees tends to vary between schools, as does the composition of fees.
-Some schools split fees into categories while others bundle fees into one sum total.
+Some split school fees into categories while others bundle school fees into one sum total.
 For example, most international schools in Singapore require a set contribution each year which goes towards maintaining the school premises.
 This is known as a 'building fee' or 'capital levy'.
 When comparing costs, it's important to check whether this fee is an additional charge or if it is included in standard tuition.

 Application and registration fees